Black Cherry Jam

 - Place washed lids in a small saucepan and cover with boiling water.
 Let sit until ready to use.
 I also add my ladle and funnel to this pot to sterilize them.
 Add to 8 qt. sauce pan.
 Add water.

 - Measure sugar and pectin.
-Add a few tablespoons of sugar to pectin.
+Add a few tablespoons of the measured sugar to the pectin.

-- Bring cherries and lemon juice to a boil and add pectin/ sugar mixture.
-Again bring to full boil (one that can’t be stirred down).
+- Pit the cherries.
+Bring the cherries and lemon juice to a boil, and add the pectin/ sugar mixture.
+Again, bring to a full boil (one that can’t be stirred down).

 - Add the rest of sugar all at once.
 Bring to a full boil and boil for 1 full minute.

-- Wipe rim of jars with clean with a wet paper towel and place lid on.
-Add band and tighten to fingertip tight.
+- Wipe the rim of jars clean with a wet paper towel and place the lid on.
+Add the band and tighten to fingertip tight.

 - Place filled jars into canning pot and bring to boil.
 Low boil for 10 minutes.